 The restricted bidding method may be used for procurements that are below the value prescribed for open competitive tendering and where it is considered that the goods, works or services are available only from a limited number of suppliers or contractors or where the time and cost required to evaluate a large number of tenders would be disproportionate to the value of the goods works or services.
 Under restricted bidding, the invitation to tender is sent to all or only to a selection of providers on the standing list for that category of requirement.
 These companies would submit their offers according to the normal tendering procedures.
 Tenders from companies who had not been so invited would not be accepted.

 For very low value off-the-shelf items for which adequate supplies are available in the local market, or for low-value and less complicated works or service contracts, informal purchasing methods may be used such as a Request for Quotations (RFQ).
-Under this method, a minimum of 3 providers on the standing list may be asked to provide a quotation for supplying the required goods.
+Under this method, a minimum of three (3) providers on the standing list may be asked to provide a quotation for supplying the required goods.
 Such RFQ should be sent out in writing, though e-mail may be used.
 The quotations should be received in writing either in sealed envelopes or by e-mail by a stipulated deadline.
 A minimum of 3 days must be allowed for bidders to submit their quotations.
 The envelopes containing the quotations should be opened at the same time, so that there is no risk of any bidder learning about a competitor’s price before submitting its own bid.
 Where quotations are received by e-mail, that quotation should be held securely by a designated member of the PMU staff and should not be used for comparison until the deadline has been reached.

 Each provider should be informed whether they should quote only the price of the item or include other factors, such as any applicable transportation and insurance charges, customs duties and taxes.
 Each provider should give only one quotation and should not be allowed to change or vary the quotation.
 No negotiations should take place between a PE and a provider with respect to a quotation.
 The procurement should be awarded to the qualified provider that gives the lowest priced responsive quotation, taking into account the contractor’s ability to meet delivery requirements and the availability and costs of maintenance services and spare-parts.
 The terms of the accepted offer are incorporated in the purchase order.